seahorn/seahorn.github.io/_posts/2020-06-08-smartace-local-reasoning-1.md

 ## Reasoning About Clients Through Program Syntax

 So far we have seen how to construct a neighbourhood for the `Manager` bundle.
-We argued that the model was sound by appealing to the network's topology, that is, the way in which clients are organized.
+We argued that the model preserved the correctness of the bundle by appealing to the network's topology, that is, the way in which clients are organized.
 We inferred this organization by inspecting the source text.
 This motivates a syntax-directed client analysis.

 In particular, we can summarize our analysis of the `Manager` bundle with four syntactic patterns.
 SmartACE does this analysis automatically.
 The patterns are